 For Ford’s retail sales data, please head out to the following page.

-Aside from the vehicle delivery numbers, this article also covers quarterly and year-on-year growth rates.
+Aside from the vehicle delivery numbers, this article also covers quarterly, annual and year-on-year growth rates.

-Besides, we also look at the breakdown of Ford’s vehicle wholesale by region and by type.
+Besides, we also look at the breakdown of Ford’s vehicle deliveries by region and by type.

 Let’s move on!

 2. Vehicle Wholesale By TTM